Who's responsible for presentations?

 Reset the way you think.
-These individual aspects are based on a host of underlying organizational factors that cannot be dealt with by one single department or user for the company as a whole.
+All these individual aspects are based on a host of organizational factors that can’t be dealt with by one single department or user for the entire company.
 Nor would any single department or user probably want to do that.
-Because it requires interdisciplinary knowledge, a good network within the company, awareness of business success, and assertiveness – and most people have neither the time, nor the will, nor indeed the capacity for these.
+This requires interdisciplinary knowledge, a good network within the company, business acumen, and assertiveness – and most people lack the time, the will, or the capacity for these things.

-Which individual aspects are needed to produce a greater whole?
+Which individual aspects are needed for a holistic approach to presentations?

-- Aspects of Finance: Reporting total costs, setting KPIs, assessing improvement measures
+- Finance: Reporting total costs, setting KPIs, assessing improvement measures

-- Aspects of IT: Assessing the technology used and its embedding in the overall systems landscape, incorporation into digitization efforts, architecture and organization of data pools for presentations or images, process automation, improving user experience at the work place
+- IT: Assessing the technology used and its embedding in the overall systems landscape, incorporation into digitalization efforts, architecture, and organization of data pools for presentations or images, process automation, improving user experience in the workplace

-- Aspects of HR: Designing and running training courses, from software to argumentation and slide design to communication, presentation techniques and branding
+- HR: Providing training courses, from software to argumentation and slide design to communication, presentation techniques and branding

-- Aspects of user departments, e.g. sales: Type of presentation, occasion, resource constraints, managing recurring components and elements, simplifying the creation, building and execution processes
+- Sales: Type of presentation, occasion, resource constraints, managing recurring components and elements, simplifying processes for creating and giving presentations

-- Marketing aspects: Corporate identity, corporate design, corporate wording, the way brand messages and brand personality are conveyed by the presenter, consistent and up-to-date look, facts and figures
+- Marketing: Corporate identity, corporate design, corporate wording, the way brand messages and brand personality are conveyed by the presenter, consistent and up-to-date look, facts and figures

 How to create a greater whole

-- Appoint the project manager and participants – both central departments and important user areas.
+- Appoint the project manager and participants – from both central departments and important user areas.

-- Allow the project group to present the findings, analyses, measures and goals in milestones.
-And stay tuned for the initial results after 12 months.
-From data organization to costs to customer survey.
+- Let the project team present findings, analyses, measures and goals in milestones, from data organization or costs or to any surveys carried out.
+Look out for the initial results after 12 months.

-We assist with projects like these.
+We can help you with projects like this.
 They provide surprising new perspectives every time.
 And surprising results.
 Every company works differently.
-So there’s no patent remedy.
-But there is a basic approach that’s the same across the board, and which promises individual success.
+There’s no magic formula, but there’s a basic approach that’s the same across the board, and which promises individual success.
 In any case, we usually see smiling faces at the end.

-Then it’s up and running – if there’s someone responsible who can keep track of everything.
-And because everyone at the company will then know about it, you can make it an annual practice to set additional targets and measures, pool all information, see where things are coming unstuck, counteract this, and develop further.
-Enjoying a great return without any major expense.
+Then it’s up and running – with someone responsible for keeping track of everything.
+And once everyone at the company knows about the new approach to presentations, you can make it an annual practice to set additional targets and measures, pool all information, see where things are coming unstuck, counteract this, and develop further.
+Enjoy a great return without any major effort or expense.